Lawrence J. DeNardis: Early life and career

-DeNardis was born in New Haven, Connecticut, on March 18, 1938; graduated from Hamden High School, Hamden, Connecticut, in 1956 and received a B.A. from Holy Cross College in 1960, an M.A. and a Ph.D. from New York University, in 1964 and 1989, respectively.
+DeNardis was born in New Haven, Connecticut, on March 18, 1938.
+He graduated from Hamden High School in Hamden, Connecticut, in 1956 and received a B.A. from the College of the Holy Cross in 1960.
+He then received an M.A. and Ph.D. from New York University, in 1964 and 1989, respectively.
 He served in the United States Naval Reserve, 1960–1963 and was associate professor at Albertus Magnus College.

 Political career

 DeNardis was active in Republican Party politics in the 1960s, serving as a delegate to the state Republican conventions beginning in 1966.
 In 1970, he became a member of the Connecticut State Senate.
 He served in the Senate until 1979, when he resigned to become President of the Connecticut Conference of Independent Colleges.

 In 1980, he ran for the United States House of Representatives from 3rd congressional district that Democrat Rep. Robert Giaimo had held for 22 years before retiring.
 Although the Democratic Party had a significant advantage in voter registration, the district supported Ronald Reagan by 25,769 votes in the presidential election and DeNardis defeated then-State Senator Joe Lieberman by 13,121 votes.

 In the Ninety-seventh United States Congress, he was a leader of the “gypsy moths”, a grouping of moderate Republicans that opposed some of Reagan’s budget cuts.
 He ultimately supported some of the cuts, but retained a $16 million grant to renovate the train station in New Haven.

 In 1982, he faced Democrat Bruce Morrison, the Executive Director of the New Haven Legal Assistance Association.
 Morrison was a former classmate of Bill Clinton at Yale Law School.
-Although Denardis touted his opposition to some of Reagan’s initiatives, the district had a 110,000 –55,000 registration advantage and Morrison prevailed in the election by 1,687 votes.
+Although DeNardis touted his opposition to some of Reagan’s initiatives, the district had a 110,000 –55,000 registration advantage and Morrison prevailed in the election by 1,687 votes.

 In 1984, DeNardis sought to win back his seat in a strong Republican year.
 Despite Reagan’s margin of more than 20% in Connecticut and the Republican capture of both houses of the Connecticut General Assembly, he again lost to Morrison.